-Located on the Turquoise Trail between Albuquerque and Santa Fe, Madrid is a charming artists commune born in the resurrected ruins of a former gold and coal mining town.
+Located on the Turquoise Trail between Albuquerque and Santa Fe, Madrid is a charming artists commune born in the resurrected ruins of a former coal mining town.

 A highly recommended day trip.
 Only 30 minutes away from Albuquerque on the Turquoise Trail scenic drive.
 Quirky, funky and creative… This is where New Mexico’s hippies grow old but never really grow up.
 The enduring hippie lifestyle and aesthetic brings a funky vibe to the former ghost town Madrid, making it a truly one-of-a-kind day trip quite unlike anything you will find in either Santa Fe or Albuquerque.
 It is quirky, funky and endlessly creative.